×

 • Renee Martin

-• 5 minutes
+• 8 minutes

 What airport is DCA?

-What city is DCA airport located in?
+What city is DCA Airport located in?

-DCA is the closest airport to Washington D.C., the capital of the US, and serves as a popular transportation hub for tourists and locals alike.
-The airport has 2 terminals and 59 gates.
-DCA has a lot to offer travelers, including restaurants, cafes, bars, shops, and free Wi-Fi all over the airport.
+DCA is in Arlington County, Virginia, 5 miles from downtown Washington, DC, across the Potomac River.
+It is the closest airport to Washington, DC, the capital of the U.S., and serves as a popular transportation hub for tourists and locals alike.
+Senators and representatives use DCA quite frequently.
+It has a lot to offer travelers, including restaurants, cafes, bars, shops, and free Wi-Fi all over the airport.

 History of DCA Airport

-DCA Airport started its life named National Airport in June 1941.
-President Franklin Roosevelt observed the first official landing.
+DCA Airport started its life as ‘National Airport’ in June 1941.
+President Franklin D. Roosevelt observed the first official landing.
 The legend goes that airlines drew straws to figure out who would land first at DCA.
 American Airlines won the honor and landed first, followed by Eastern Airlines.

 National Airport was hailed as the last word in airports when it first opened.
 It was a convergence of the most cutting-edge innovations in airport planning, construction, aircraft handling, traffic control, lighting, passenger amenities, and vehicular traffic management.